stemmlerjs/badfaith/src/media/lyrics/cellophane/annotation-providence.md

 German philosopher and Existentialist, Friedrich Nietzsche, famously said "God is Dead" to express his idea that the Enlightenment (an intellectual and philosophical movement that dominated the world of ideas in Europe during the 17th and 18th centuries) had eliminated the possibility of the existence of God.

-To Existentialists, there is no _providence_.
+Absurdism asserts there is no _providence_.
 No cosmic justice or guardian angels.
 There is only the inherent meaninglessness of existence.